 Add essential oil/herbs if desired

-Place source of steam (tea kettle or pot) on a table or beside bed (You can place a hot plate under a pot or tea kettle if available to keep the steam production more constant for a longer period of time, but only if the person receiving the treatment can carefully ensure that hair, sheet, etc. do not come in contact with the hot plate and cause a flame).
+Place the source of steam (tea kettle or pot) on a table or beside the bed (You can place a hot plate under a pot or tea kettle if available to keep the steam production more constant for a longer period of time, but only if the person receiving the treatment can carefully ensure that hair, sheet, etc. do not come in contact with the hot plate and cause a flame).

 Place an umbrella (optional when sitting or receiving treatment) over the person being treated and the source of steam.
 Over the umbrella and the person with a sheet letting it hang on all sides to create an enclosed tent to capture the steam for the person to breathe (Note: if the person desires to lie down, have them lie at the side of the bed, then place the umbrella and sheet over the person’s head and the source of steam, so the person may have their head under the side of the tent and breathe in the Steam).

-If a more intense treatment is desired, cover part of the tea kettle on top of Pot with a paper cone to carry the steam directly to the person’s mouth or nose, be very careful not to burn the person.
+If a more intense treatment is desired, cover part of the tea kettle on top of the Pot with a paper cone to carry the steam directly to the person’s mouth or nose, be very careful not to burn the person.

 Treatment generally should last for 30 to 60 minutes, two or three times a day.

-Have tissues easily available in case the person needs to blow nose or cough out loosened secretions.
+Have tissues easily available in case the person needs to blow their nose or cough out loosened secretions.

 For continuous inhalation, place the tea kettle on a hot pot without the paper cone and let the steam fill the room.